kirei/python-base45/README.md

 # Python Base45

-A Python module to encode/decode binary data using Base45 as described in [draft-faltstrom-base45-06 ](https://datatracker.ietf.org/doc/draft-faltstrom-base45/).
+A Python module to encode/decode binary data using Base45 as described in [RFC 9285 ](https://www.rfc-editor.org/info/rfc9285).